Marine Plywood

 Marine grade plywood is a premium performance hardwood plywood with excellent load-bearing properties and moisture resistance.

-While optimised for performance in water and seafaring, marine plywood also be used in the following applications:
+While specifically designed for performance in water and seafaring, marine plywood sheets can also be used in the following applications:

 • Shopfitting